The audio interview of this transcript with Gavin Sempel is available here.

 Morry: But let’s start from the beginning because this podcast is all about learning from people like yourself who’ve done the hard yards and been very successful in a very short amount of time, I might add.
 Just for reference, to give an example, Dave Hughes took about four years, or over four years, of open mics before he really made a mark and you’ve certainly made a mark now, two years on.
 Because, as many people who listen to this podcast might know, you are now in the RAW Comedy National Grand Final

 Morry: Fantastic.
 And we will talk a little bit about that a little bit later.
 But let’s go back in time.
 Let’s go back almost two years, to the day, when we first met.

-Morry : I remember you, I think you had your stereotypical shorts and your knobbly knees and you walk through the door and you were one of the first students, in fact you were in the first class of The School of Hard Knock Knocks.
+Morry : I remember you, I think you had your stereotypical shorts and your knobbly knees and you walk through the door and you were one of the first students, in fact you were in the first class of Hard Knock Knocks.
 Set your mind back then, because you were 18 years of age, you’re walking into this room full of guys that were 10, 15, 20, 30 years older than you.
 What was going through your mind when you thought, “Oh, I’m gonna learn standup comedy”?